orcwg/orcwg/cyber-resilience-sig/whitepapers/stewards-and-cra.md

 they may receive information on exploitation or detect it directly.
 In this case, the Steward is required to report the exploited vulnerability.

-Secondly, the Steward is oblidged to report serious incidents affecting information systems they provide for the Open Source projects they host.
-This applies in a situation where it is teh Steward organization managing that inforastructure by its IT team.
-An example of such situation might include: the intrusion in the IT infrastructure causing unauthorised modification of the version control system, taking over of accounts, leaking of their signing keys, or a longer unavalibility of the IT infrastructure making the development impossible.
+Secondly, the Steward is obliged to report serious incidents affecting information systems they provide for the Open Source projects they host.
+This applies in a situation where it is the Steward organization managing that infrastructure by its IT team.
+An example of such situation might include: the intrusion in the IT infrastructure causing unauthorised modification of the version control system, taking over of accounts, leaking of their signing keys, or a longer unavailability of the IT infrastructure making the development impossible.

 Stewards that do not handle the IT infrastructure do not report such incidents.